rsksmart/rsk-powhsm/ledger/deploy/README.md

 ~/repo> ledger/deploy/deploy-signer
 ```

-and follow the prompts on the device (only if in recovery mode).
+and follow the prompts on the device (only if in recovery mode or using the factory UI).

 ### Certificate signer